haxsaw/hikaru/docs/hikaru-base.rst

 re-create the state of the original object.
 The source is unformatted with respect to PEP8, and may in fact be quite difficult to read.
 However, it is legal Python and will execute properly.
-It is better to use the ``get_python_source()`` function for this, as it will also run the PEP8 formatter to make the code more readable.
+It is better to use the ``get_python_source()`` function for this, as it will also run a PEP8 formatter to make the code more readable.

 Support for ==
 *************************

 Instances of models can be checked for equality using '=='.
-HikaruBase understands how to inspect subclasses and recursivly ensure that all field values, dict keys, list entries, etc are the same.
+HikaruBase understands how to inspect subclasses and recursively ensure that all field values, dict keys, list entries, etc are the same.

 dup()